AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/account-settings.md

 description: This section contains the following articles:
 ---

-# Account settings in `Workfront Proof`
+# Account settings in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 This section contains the following articles: